Electronic Engineering TechnologyPage address: https://cset.mnsu.edu/ecet/programs/eet.html

 Let us remember, we as teachers educate technologists to use and improve existing technology and engineers who design and research new concepts.

-Accreditation: The Electronic Engineering Technology degree program is accredited by ABET, www.abet.org.
+Accreditation: The Electronic Engineering Technology degree program is accredited by the Engineering Technology Accreditation Commission of ABET, www.abet.org.

 Bachelor of Science (BS) in Electronic Engineering Technology is offered by the Electrical and Computer Engineering and Technology (ECET) Department.